crosnest/pylum/SECURITY.md

 ## Reporting a Vulnerability

-The `cosmpy_chain4energy` team and community take all security bugs in `cosmpy_chain4energy` seriously.
+The `cosmpy_lumnetwork` team and community take all security bugs in `cosmpy_lumnetwork` seriously.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.
 In case of the bug can be found in the `CosmPy` project, please report to `CosmPy` team first.

 Report security bugs by emailing `developer@cros-nest.com`.